About the Journal

 b) Originality and plagiarism

-Authors must guarantee that they have written completely original works.
+Authors must guarantee that they have written entirely original works.
 If they have used others' work and/or words, they must indicate or cite it correctly in the manuscript.

 c) Multiple, repetitive, and/or concurrent publications